therealseeds/seeds-sdk-ios/README.md

 - (void)interstitial:(NSString *)interstitialId error:(NSError *)error {
 	//Called when any some error occures
 }
 ```

-#### 3) Show the Interstitial:
+### 3) Show the Interstitial
-To show the interstitial please do the following:

-- At first, сheck to see if the interstitial has already loaded.
+- First сheck to see if the interstitial has already loaded.
-- If the interstitial is loaded - show it.
+- If the interstitial is loaded - show it!
+Sample usage:

 ```objective-c
 @interface ViewController ()